Protect your American Elms with Systemic Insecticide

 Siberian elm infestations are a different story, however.
 Due to the fact that the infestation takes place in the root system, it results in reduced strength and fruit production in mature trees.
 The infestation of Siberian elm has a more serious effect, in that it can cause the death of young plants as immature root systems are attacked and the seedling is deprived of vital nutrients that would enable it to survive.

 Woolly Elm Aphid Control

 Due to the protection provided by the curl of the leaves surrounding colonies, as well as their own natural waxy secretions, woolly elm aphids are less susceptible to conventional pesticide sprays and horticultural oils.
-As the best course of action, in this particular case, ArborCare recommends applying systemic insecticide, such as TreeAzin by direct injection into the trunk of the tree.
+As the best course of action, in this particular case, ArborCare recommends applying a systemic insecticide, such as TreeAzin by direct injection into the trunk of the tree.

-This process allows the pest control substance to be taken up by the tree, in its sap, and transported throughout the root system, foliage, stems, and branches where the woolly aphid colonies will be feeding.
+This process allows the pest control substance to be taken up by the tree, in its sap and transported throughout the root system, foliage, stems, and branches where the woolly aphid colonies will be feeding.